modcoco/rust-launch/README.md

-Use rust boot to start.
+Use rust boot to start